Customizing Report

 -

-Sections: Structure Your Report
+Sections: Organize Your Report

 Sections help you break down complex data into manageable chunks, making your report easier to read and understand.